HL7/davinci-ecdx/input/pagecontent/attachments-conformance.md

 - The optional and required capabilities for CDex Attachments transactions.
 - The optional and required `$submit-attachment` Parameters

 Systems may choose some or all of these capabilities and implement any combination of unsolicited or solicited attachments for prior authorization, claims, or both.
-Therefore, in contrast to the expectations in the CDex CapabilityStatements, they **SHOULD** define what they support in their local capability statement in one or more of the following ways:
+Therefore, in contrast to the expectations in the CDex CapabilityStatements, they **SHOULD** define what they support in their local capability statement in one or more of the following ways:<sup>[§][CONF-001]</sup>

 1. (Preferred) Formally derived implementable profile from [CDex Task Attachment Request Profile]
 2. Document their systems' capabilities for requesting attachments in `CapabilityStatement.rest.resource.documentation` for the Task resource.